Frequently Asked Questions

 If I want to attend the Traditional Latin Mass on Sundays and Holy Days, where can I go?

-The Traditional Liturgy is not yet available in northwest Indiana on Sundays (though the Saturday evening Mass at the Carmelite Monastery fulfills the Sunday obligation); it is not available on any Holy Day of Obligation or during Holy Week anywhere in the diocese.
-Meanwhile, the neighboring dioceses of Chicago, Joliet, and Fort Wayne-South Bend offer a number of Latin Masses each Sunday, and many people from the Gary Diocese attend these Masses.
-Here are some of the Sunday Latin Masses outside of the Gary Diocese:
+The Traditional Liturgy is not yet available in northwest Indiana on Sundays (though the Carmelite Monastery's Saturday Mass fulfills the obligation); it is not normally available on any Holy Day of Obligation nor during Holy Week anywhere in the Gary Diocese.
+Meanwhile, neighboring dioceses offer a number of Latin Masses on Sundays, and very many people from the Gary Diocese attend these Masses:

 - St. Joseph in Rockdale, IL, at 10:00 AM (staffed by Fraternity of St. Peter)